How do you create a rubber component? A blog around and about the world of elastomers

 Information as to the function the rubber part is also helpful.
 When selecting the right material the temperature range the elastomer will experience at the point when the specific characteristics of the component are wanted, is particularly important.
 There are materials that can be used at temperatures up to 300 ° C, whereas others fail at 90 ° C. It is useful to know whether the elastomer will be used indoors or outdoors, and whether it will be installed in a device and therefore will be out of sight.
 This sort of information helps to decide whether the elastomer will be exposed to UV radiation or other environmental influences.

 Compliance with regulatory requirements is becoming increasingly important.
-Depending upon the application, elastomers may need to conform to FDA standards, have USP Class IV approval, or be biocompatible and compliant with the flame protection requirements of the UL Underwriters Laboratories.
+Depending upon the application, elastomers may need to conform to FDA standards, have USP Class VI approval, or be biocompatible and compliant with the flame protection requirements of the UL Underwriters Laboratories.

 If that were not enough, it should also be noted that the properties may be interdependent.
 An increase of temperature may reduce the compression set or tensile strength value.